Enzo Calzaghe: Boxing

 Whilst in Cardiff, Calzaghe got involved in the local boxing gym and met Paul Williams, who was trainer of the Newbridge boxing club.
 Williams invited Calzaghe to bring Calzaghe's son Joe along as he was being bullied at school.
 Joe became a regular at the gym and Calzaghe became Paul's assistant trainer."
 Williams retired when Joe was 18 and Enzo took over the gym, which he ran until 2002.
 Calzaghe also won 'Coach of the Year' at the BBC Sports Personality awards, The Ring magazine trainer of the year for 2007, and the Futch–Condon Award, awarded by the Boxing Writers Association of America, for Trainer of the Year 2007.
 He effectively retired from coaching in 2008, though his gym continued.

 Legacy and death

 A special ceremony was arranged for Calzaghe to be awarded an MBE in Ystrad Mynach, Caerphilly in 2010, presented by the Lord Lieutenant of Gwent, Simon Boyle, because Calzaghe was unable to attend the ceremony at Buckingham Palace.
 A bridge has been named in honour of Enzo and Joe in their home town of Newbridge.
-As well as Joe, Enzo had two daughters named Sonia and Melissa, and 9 grandchildren, Joe Jr, Connor, Christopher, Chloe, Elysia, Dylan, Louisa, Jacques, Alba and great grandson Logan and granddaughter Elodie.
+As well as Joe, Enzo had three daughters named Sonia, Melissa, and Annmarie, also 13 grandchildren, Joe Jr, Connor, Christopher, Chloe, Elysia, Dylan, Louisa, Jacques, Alba,Mya, William, Eryn, Leighton and two great grandsons Logan and Alfie.
+A granddaughter Elodie.
 He died on 17 September 2018, after a series of rumours regarding his health and false reports of his death on the preceding days.